Home » 10 Types of Construction Vehicles & Their Uses

 Best for: Laying asphalt for roads and driveways

-Pavers are specialized machines that evenly spread asphalt to create smooth roads, highways, and parking lots.
-They work alongside dump trucks and rollers to complete paving projects.
+Pavers are specialized road construction vehicles that evenly distribute asphalt to create smooth roads, highways, and parking lots.
+They often work in tandem with dump trucks and rollers to complete paving projects.

 9. Rollers (Compactors)